Stereochemistry In Sustainable Polymers

 There are two main ways to goals encapsulated within the movement of sustainable polymers

 Reduced persistence of plastics through enhanced biodegradability.

-An opportunistic attribute of many biomass-based precursors is their inherent chirality from varying complex sugars.
+An opportunistic attribute of many biomass-based precursors is their inherent chirality seeded from the chirality of biochemistry.
 Stereochemistry has an important part of structure-property relationships since the inception of polymer science.
-Thus, our research aims to understand how the stereochemistry of various bio-derived monomers affects the resulting properties of the polymer.
+Thus, our research aims to understand how the stereochemistry of various bio-derived monomers affects or enhances the resulting properties of the polymer.

 Isosorbide vs Isomannide

-Isosorbide and isomanide are rigid chiral isomers derived from the natural sugars, glucose and fructose.
+Isosorbide (IS) and isomannide (IM) are rigid chiral isomers derived from the natural sugars, glucose and fructose.
 These compounds are identical with the exception of one stereogenic center bearing an exo or endo alcohol functionality.
 Therefore, these platform chemicals are uniquely suited to study stereochemistry effects in polymer properties.